abeatrix/Toripuru-Toraiado/README.md

 <br/><a href="https://www.pixiv.net/en/artworks/65060132"><img src="https://i.ibb.co/p08x5Ms/howtowin.jpg" alt="howtowin" border="0"></a>

 ## -Stretch Goals
-1. Same rule - If your card matches the numbers on two or more cards on each side you will capture those cards
+1. Same rule - If your card matches the numbers on two or more cards on each side you will capture those cards (9/3 completed)
 1. Plus rule -  If your card matches the numbers on two or more cards on each side when you sum up the numbers on each side, you will capture those cards
 1. Combo
 1. Add background music when game starts
+1. Add player 2 (9/3)
+1. mobile friendly (9/3)

 ## -Credit
 <br/><b>Back of the card design is from 隔断 on pixiv:</b>
 <br/><b>Instruction Art is from 萩酢 on pixiv:</b>

 ## -Updates
+9/3/2020  Added visual effect and worked on front page of the game.
+9/2/2020  Added function to generate more cards.
 9/1/2020  Base game completed.
 Will add more rules and cards to the game in the next few days.
 Would like to add visual effect in the near future.